 Q: How can my son/daughter try the sport without getting thrown into a full contact game?

 A: Flag rugby is a great option for kids of any age to try the sport without any contact elements.
 Flag rugby can be played indoors and outdoors in schools or communities.
 Many kids start playing flag rugby in P.E. class and move into contact programs after learning the basics.
 To learn more about flag rugby, visit RookieRugby.com.
 WPRFC offers a clinic series in the fall and the spring that is based on the Rookie Rugby curriculum.
-Our U10 team competes in flag matches.
 There are also some flag tournaments for older youth to try out the sport.

 Q: How much will it cost for my child to play rugby?

-A: $100.00 per child per season for our clinic series. $250.00 for the spring competitive season for U12 tackle team. $75.00 for the spring competitive season for U10 flag team.
-We do not want the cost of rugby to prevent participation.
+A: We do not want the cost of rugby to prevent participation.
 Our organization will work with families who need sponsorship.
 Please let a coach or administrator know.